How to Design a Positive Preaching Series on Sexuality

 One of our speakers was preparing a sermon on “A biblical response to transgender” and actually went through his material in advance with a trans woman he had met and befriended over the preceding months.
 This person appreciated being consulted and actually attended the Sunday service dressed as a woman accompanied by her wife.
 Remarkably, this trans women reported feeling a “wall of love” from the congregation as she attended the sermon.
 This wasn’t because the teaching material was watered down, but rather, I believe, because we managed to get the tone right.

 It’s really important to stress that the tone throughout the series did not come from skilfully delivered emotive presentations, but rather from the heart of those who had taken time to prepare prayerfully and compassionately.
 The compassion needs to be genuine, and not just a show.
 Each speaker was prepared to be appropriately humble and vulnerable about their own failings with the result that we weren’t just giving the ‘right’ answers, but sharing in the joys and pains that people experience regarding love, sex and relationships.

 In the sermon on “A biblical response to homosexuality” there were a group of guests who had deliberately come to see what we would say.
 Talking with them afterwards, while it was clear they may not have agreed with our position, conversations were warm and positive.

 So, we were really encouraged that it is possible to speak with conviction, compassion and courage.
 Indeed, looking to other churches who have navigated this well can give courage to church leaders as they prepare.

-This interiew was originally published in the Spring 2020 edition of the TFT magazine, Ascend.
+This interiew was originally published in the Spring 2020 edition of the TFT magazine, Ascend, under the title, "Lessons From A Preaching Series".
 Click the button below to download your copy.